Eden Golan

+Eden Golan (Note: עֵדֶן גּוֹלָן, /he/;

-Eden Golan (עדן גולן; Эден Голан; born 5 October 2003) is an Israeli (Note: Golan has been described as Russian-Israeli by some news outlets.
+Эден Голан, /ru/) (born 5 October 2003) is an Israeli (Note: Golan has been described as Russian-Israeli by some news outlets.
 However, she was born in Israel, does not consider herself Russian, and does not hold Russian citizenship.) singer, songwriter, dancer and model.
-Born in Israel, Golan moved with her family to Russia at age six; she began her career there by taking part in the Russian selection for the Junior Eurovision Song Contest 2015, and afterwards in the Russian television competition The Voice Kids.

-Having won the tenth season of the singing competition HaKokhav HaBa, she represented Israel in the Eurovision Song Contest 2024 with the song "Hurricane", finishing in fifth place with 375 points.

 Biography

 Eden Golan was born in Kfar Saba, in the Central District of Israel.
 Both her parents were born in the Soviet Union to Jewish families of Ashkenazi descent.
 Golan's mother, Olga, is of Ukrainian Jewish descent, and her father, Eddie, is of Latvian Jewish descent.
 Her grandfather, Yuri Golan (formerly Glagolev), graduated from the Faculty of Journalism of Moscow State University and worked for the newspaper Soviet Youth.
 She has a younger brother, Sean Golan, and she is a niece of pianist Dorel Golan.

 When Golan was six years old, she and her parents moved to Moscow due to her father's work; where they remained for 12 years.
-According to Golan, she has mixed feelings about her time living in Russia, and that while she started her music career there, she was also uncomfortable due to frequent manifestations of antisemitism.
+According to Golan, she has mixed feelings about her time living in Russia, and that while she started her music career there, she often felt uncomfortable due to frequent manifestations of antisemitism.
 Golan and her parents moved back to Israel in 2022; the immediate cause of the move was the Russian invasion of Ukraine, but according to Golan, her family would have done so regardless.

+Having been exempted from serving in the Israel Defense Forces (IDF) on medical grounds, Golan decided to volunteer following her participation in Eurovision, saying "I believe serving your country is vital, especially in today's reality...
+I really hope to serve as a singer, performing for soldiers on bases, visiting those who protect us, and bringing them some joy—I get chills just thinking about it."

 Career

+Golan began her singing career when she was 9 years old.
 In 2015, Golan took part in the Russian selection for the Junior Eurovision Song Contest 2015.
 She finished fifth in the final, scoring 22 points, eight fewer than the eventual winner Mikhail Smirnov.
 In 2016, when Golan was 12 years old, she performed in the children's edition of the New Wave competition, including performing her song "Howl at the Moon" in a duet with Nyusha.
 In 2018, Golan was a finalist in the fifth season of the show The Voice Kids, representing Pelageya's team.
 She collaborated with Yinon Yahel.
+She signed with label Session42 when she was 18 years old.
 After her return to Israel, in 2022, Golan participated in the season 2 finale of Ro'im et Hakol and was eliminated in the first round.